Escape to the Country

 Here’s Why Cornwall Needs to Be Included On Your Next Trip to England!

-When people travel to England, they often think of visiting London and exploring the bustling city life.
+But when people travel to England, they often think of visiting London and exploring the bustling city life.
 But just four hours away from the city of London you’ll find the beautiful county of Cornwall tucked away in the Southwest corner of the United Kingdom.
 Cornwall is known for its stunning coastline, scenic views, and rich culture that is almost too spectacular to be real.
 On this episode of “Escape to the Country,” you’ll learn about the South West Coast Path, which is the longest footpath in Britain, and enjoy incredible views of Cornwall’s nearly 300 mile-long coastline.
+And when you get to England, we think Cornwall should be your first stop!

 This clip has us wishing we could hop on a plane to Cornwall right now!
 However, we do understand that planning a trip across the pond is an expensive and time consuming endeavor, and that international restrictions related to COVID-19 may be postponing your trip for the time being.
 But if you are in the midst of planning a trip to England or are daydreaming about your future U.K. holiday, here are 7 reasons to visit Cornwall.